 What very few of us readily grasp is the tremendous power of the human mind to distort our perceptions when in the grip of unconscious fear.
-I will go out on a limb here and suggest that 90% of rationalisations about why someone is not a suitable partner (provided the relationship is basically loving and supportive), including feelings of unease are really displaced fears of loss, grief, abandonment and shame, and they reflect our ego's attempt to distract us from grasping it's defensive trickery.
+I will go out on a limb here and suggest that the majority of rationalisations about why someone is not a suitable partner (provided the relationship is basically loving and supportive), including feelings of unease are really displaced fears of loss, grief, abandonment and shame, and they reflect our ego's attempt to distract us from grasping it's defensive trickery.
 Love is a choice, not a feeling; a fact that popular depictions of romantic love do not convey.
 Our inability to be satisfied in love is a mirror pointing back to unhealed wounds.
 Until we really understand this, we are at the mercy of the ego's defensive games and unable to face ourselves and take responsibility for our unhappiness.
-Instead, we attribute that unhappiness to our partner's imperfections.
-Their bumpy nose, or strange tic, their 'poor' taste in clothes or music, they way they eat, or walk or sit, and on and on.
+Instead, we attribute that unhappiness to our partner's imperfections; their bumpy nose, or strange tic, their 'poor' taste in clothes or music, they way they eat, or walk or sit, and on and on.
 I hope I've managed to convey the comical absurdity here.

 For those who identify with the anxious attachment style, a basic grasp of a somewhat complex psychodynamic term should prove useful.